Fish Creek in Door County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1998 by the Wisconsin Historical Society.
 (Marker Number 386.)

 Location.
 45° 7.663′ N, 87° 14.789′ W. Marker is in Fish Creek, Wisconsin, in Door County.
 Marker is on Main Street (State Highway 42) east of Spruce Street, on the right when traveling east.
-Touch for map.
-Marker is at or near this postal address: 4167 Main Street, Fish Creek WI 54212, United States of America.
+Touch for map Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Thorp Cabin (about 400 feet away, measured in a direct line); Shorelines and Sedge Meadows (approx. 0.7 miles away); Privilege in the Park Why Green Bay? (approx. 1.8 miles away); Eagle Bluff Lighthouse (approx. 2.9 miles away); A State Park System is Formed (approx. 3.2 miles away); A Road Less Traveled (approx. 3.4 miles away); Life on the Ledge (approx. 3.4 miles away).
+The Thorp Cabin (about 400 feet away, measured in a direct line); Shorelines and Sedge Meadows (approx. 0.7 miles away); Privilege in the Park (approx. 1.2 miles away); Why Green Bay? (approx. 1.8 miles away); Oak Leaf Anchor (approx. 2.9 miles away); Eagle Bluff Lighthouse (approx. 2.9 miles away); A State Park System is Formed (approx. 3.2 miles away); A Road Less Traveled (approx. 3.4 miles away).
 Touch for a list and map of all markers in Fish Creek.

 Also see . . .